yazanbaker94/reading-notes/README.md

 ------------ | -------------
 Content from cell 1 | Content from cell 2
 Content in the first column | Content in the second column"

+Dictionary:

+MD File = mark down file with .md extension mark down cheat sheet = from github, shows all different codes we can use MD file = its used o give description about the website. usually a readme.md markdown file can be either made on github or locally.